BitTitanRunbookDocumentation/BitTitanRunbookDocumentation.github.io/pages/docs/ActiveDirectory/UpdateUsersAttributes.md

 ### INPUTS
 ```
     Usage option 1: Update an attribute within a user
-        UserIdentity
+        User
-            A single string, required.
+            A single MSPComplete end user object, required.
-            This identifies the user in Active Directory.
-The identity can be
+            This is the user in Active Directory which will receive the attribute update.
-                - A distinguished name
-                - A GUID (objectGUID)
-                - A security identifier (objectSid)
-                - A SAM account name (sAMAccountName)
+            The user object is required have an 'OnPremisesSecurityIdentifier' extended property, which
+            corresponds to the 'objectSID' or 'SID' property on the Active Directory user.
         AttributeName
             A single string, required.
             This specifies the name of the attribute to be updated within the user.